 We use the Black-Scholes option pricing model when estimating the grant date fair value for stock-based awards.
 Use of a valuation model requires management to make certain assumptions with respect to selected model inputs.
 Expected volatility was based on our historical volatility since our initial public offering in May 2007.
 We will continue to use a blended weighted average approach using our own historical volatility and other similar public entity volatility information until our historical volatility is relevant to measure expected volatility for future option grants.
-The average expected life was determined using a "simplified" method of estimating the expected exercise term which is the mid-point between the vesting date and the end of the contractual term.
-As our stock price volatility achange from the use of the "simplified" method of estimating the expected exercise term of employee stock option grants.
+Beginning in the third quarter of 2017, the average expected life was determined using our actual historical data versus a "simplified" method used in prior quarters.
+The "simplified" method of estimating the expected exercise term uses the mid-point between the vesting date and the end of the contractual term.
+In earlier quarters, we did not have sufficient reliable exercise data to justify a change from the use of the "simplified" method of estimating the expected exercise term of employee stock option grants.
+The impact from this change was not material.
 The risk-free interest rate is based on U.S. Treasury, zero-coupon issues with a remaining term equal to the expected life assumed at the date of grant.
 Forfeitures are estimated based on expected turnover as well as a historical analysis of actual option forfeitures.